scottaohara/accessibility_interview_questions/README.md

 - What is the accessibility tree?
 - Why are rems or ems preferable to pixels for setting type size?
 - Why is it important to allow the viewport to scale?
-- When is it OK to use the `title` attribute?
-    + How is `title` exposed to assistive technologies?
+- How is `title` attribute exposed to assistive technologies?
-    + What is `title`'s primary <abbr title="User Experience">UX</abbr> issue?
+    + What kind of content should `title`s be used on.
+    + What sort of information is appropriate for use in a `title`?
 - Describe a scenario where you might use `aria-describedby`.
 - What are landmark roles and how can they be useful?
 - When might you use a toggle button, such as a `button` utilizing `aria-pressed` and/or `role="switch"` over a checkbox?
 - Describe ways to hide content:
     + From all users.
-    + From only assistive screen reader users.
+    + From only screen reader users.
     + From sighted users, but not screen reader users.
-- When is it OK to set `alt=""` on images?
+- When is the affect of `alt=""` on images?
 - What is the difference between `aria-hidden` and `role="presentation"`?
 - When should you use `aria-live="assertive"` instead of `aria-live="polite"`?
-- Describe instances where you might use an icon font.
-    + When or why would you use an SVG instead?
-    + How would you mark-up an icon font or SVG that was for decorative purposes?
+- How would you mark-up an icon font or SVG that was for decorative purposes?
 - What are some issues with using CSS pseudo content?
-- What are skip links and who benefits from them?
-- What are some of the tools available to test the accessibility of a website or web application?
 - Describe the steps you take in reviewing or auditing a website or application for accessibility?
 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
-- Describe how a single page web app should handle focus when a person loads a new screen.
+- Describe your thoughts on how a single page web app should handle focus when a new screen loads.
-- What other states can be set to a selector besides `:hover`?
 - Why shouldn't you only rely on visual styling to indicate state?
 - What are some issues with carousels?